flutter/tools_metadata/README.md

 command line.
 That will regenerate the metadata from the version of the flutter framework currently in use.
-Note that we do not want to commit generated metadata from versions of the framework from Flutter's master channel; currently we're regenerating from the dev channel.
+Note that we do not want to commit generated metadata from versions of the framework from Flutter's master channel; currently we're regenerating from the beta channel.

 [Flutter IntelliJ]: https://github.com/flutter/flutter-intellij
 [Dart-Code]: https://github.com/Dart-Code/Dart-Code